sunfounder/galaxy-rvr/docs/source/scratch/sc2_app.rst

 While we've previously executed code by clicking blocks in the central area, most of the time our code should be triggered by events.
 Events act like guards, monitoring actions such as sprite clicks or key presses, and tell the program what to do when these events occur.

-Drag out the "when 🚩 clicked" block.
+Drag out the "when green flag clicked" block.

 .. image:: img/2_first_flag.png